excommeownicado/strayneko/README.md

 ## Credits

-This project is based on oneko 1.2.sakura.5.
+This project is based on **oneko 1.2.sakura.5**.

 Original project:
 http://www.daidouji.com/oneko/

-Modern fork and additional features: excommeownicado
+See [CREDITS](CREDITS.md) for full attribution.

 ## License

 This fork is released under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

 The original upstream code includes portions that are Public Domain; where applicable, original authors' public-domain notices are preserved in the source and credits.

 > [!NOTE]
-> This project is not affiliated with the original authors.
+> This project is an idependent fork and is not affiliated with the original authors.